albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Status:** `Resolved`
     -   **Description:** The file ingestion service has been significantly enhanced to parse and process structured data files, including `.jsonl`, `.csv`, and `.parquet`.
 This allows the system to learn from various conversational AI dataset formats (Alpaca, DPO, etc.) by extracting user/assistant interactions and queuing them for background reflection.

+-   **ID:** `CORE-FEAT-016`
+    -   **Title:** Implement DCTD Temporal Scheduler for future task execution.
+    -   **Status:** `Resolved`
+    -   **Description:** Introduced the DCTD (Dancing in the Celestial Timeline) Temporal Scheduler.
+This system allows the AI to schedule "thoughts" (background tasks) for execution at a specific time in the future.
+It includes a database table `scheduled_thought_tasks` to persist the schedule, logic for collision avoidance, and a daemon thread to execute due tasks.
+This enables more complex, long-term reasoning and self-reflection.

+-   **ID:** `CORE-FEAT-017`
+    -   **Title:** Add new models for OCR, UI interaction, and language-to-action.
+    -   **Status:** `Resolved`
+    -   **Description:** Expanded the model ecosystem by adding three new models: `Qwen2.5-OCR-Document-VL-ImageDescripter` for document OCR, `fara7b-compagent-Interact` for computer UI interaction, and `Octopus-v2-word-to-action` for translating language commands into actions.
+This increases the system's capabilities in document understanding and agentic control.

+-   **ID:** `CORE-FEAT-018`
+    -   **Title:** Add semaphore for ELP1 direct generation queue concurrency control.
+    -   **Status:** `Resolved`
+    -   **Description:** Implemented an asyncio.Semaphore (`direct_generate_task_semaphore`) to limit the number of concurrent ELP1 (high-priority) generation tasks.
+This prevents resource exhaustion and ensures system stability under high load by queueing requests gracefully instead of overwhelming the backend.
+-   **ID:** `CORE-FEAT-019`
+    -   **Title:** Implement Memory Pressure Warden to prevent UMA crashes.
+    -   **Status:** `In-Progress`
+    -   **Description:** A "Warden" mechanism has been added to monitor VRAM pressure before model invocation.
+If the estimated required memory exceeds available memory, it dynamically forces the model to run on the CPU (`n_gpu_layers=0`) to prevent a catastrophic crash, especially in Unified Memory Architecture (UMA) environments.

 ### Defects (Bugs)

 -   **ID:** `CORE-BUG-001`